Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Democracy and Modernity (1848–present)

-Denmark adopted a new constitution restricting the king's authority and so granting more liberties to his people in 1849, therefore transforming it into a constitutional monarchy.
+Denmark adopted a new constitution restricting the king's authority and so granting more liberties to its people in 1849, therefore transforming it into a constitutional monarchy.
 This readied Denmark for its democratic government, which it currently boasts.
-Denmark underwent a major social and economic change in the 20th century that modernized the nation and raised the national quality of living.
-Currently, Denmark is a progressive welfare state with among the greatest levels of life worldwide.
+Denmark underwent a major social and economic change in the 20th century that modernised the nation and raised the national quality of living.
+Currently, Denmark is a progressive welfare state with one of the highest levels of life quality worldwide.

 Government and politics